Reporting A Lost/Stolen Passport & Urgent Replacement

 Report by phone

-If you would rather speak to someone and report your passport lost or stolen you can also contact The Passport Office by telephone.
+If you would rather speak to someone and report your passport lost or stolen you can also Contact the Passport Office Adviceline

 Again, this is much quicker the using a paper form and calling is the preferred method for those who find using the internet on a desktop computer or mobile device difficult.